Analysis | Four numbers that will decide the men’s Final Four

 25 percent: Baylor’s turnover rate on defense

 Baylor’s defense has been on full display all season.
-The Bears allow 92.2 points per 100 possessions after adjusting for strength of schedule (28th best in the nation per Pomeroy’s rankings) and when their shots weren’t falling against Villanova in the Sweet 16 they held an otherwise efficient Wildcats offense to a mere 51 points on 66 possessions.
+The Bears allow 92.2 points per 100 possessions after adjusting for strength of schedule (28th best in the nation per Pomeroy’s rankings), and when their shots weren’t falling against Villanova in the Sweet 16 they held an otherwise efficient Wildcats offense to a mere 51 points on 66 possessions.

 The key to the victory was turnovers.
-Baylor forced Villanova to commit 16 (the Wildcats entered the game averaging 8.8 turnovers, the lowest mark in Division I men’s basketball) with five different Villanova players committing two or more in the game.
+Baylor forced Villanova to commit 16 (the Wildcats entered the game averaging 8.8 turnovers, the lowest mark in Division I men’s basketball) with five different Villanova players committing two or more.
 Baylor then forced 15 turnovers against Arkansas in the Elite Eight, six on senior Jalen Tate alone, helping secure the school’s first Final Four berth since 1950.

 Houston’s offense has been forced to commit turnovers on 20 percent or more of its possessions 13 times this season, losing just one of those contests.
-However, the best of those teams, Memphis, was ranked no higher than 31st in the country per Pomeroy’s rankings whereas Baylor ranks No. 2 heading into this matchup.
+However, the best of those teams, Memphis, was ranked no higher than 31st in the country per Pomeroy’s rankings, whereas Baylor ranks No. 2 heading into this matchup.

 35 percent: Percentage of half-court possessions that produced points against Houston